 Not all realtors have the best legal knowledge

 While there’s some overlap between realtors and real estate lawyers, they are two very different jobs which require very different sets of skills.
 Realtors are great communicators and are skilled in closing deals but they are, for all intents and purposes, sales professionals.
 While the nature of their job will ensure that they have an anecdotal knowledge of the legal side of making a purchase, they might not be so helpful if an unusual aspect of the transaction muddies the waters.

 They can’t help you if the property has an in-law accessory dwelling unit attached with an incumbent tenant whom you’d want to get rid of.
-They can’t tell you how legally feasible any plans you draw up may be should you wish to make renovations straight away.
-While some will be more legally knowledgeable than others, it’s always best to play it safe and use a lawyer, especially if the process will be atypical in any way.
+They can’t tell you how legally feasible any plans you draw up maybe should you wish to make renovations straight away.
+While some will be more lawfully knowledgeable than others, it’s always best to play it safe and use a lawyer, especially if the process will be atypical in any way.

 They can help to guard against breaches of contract

 Real estate law, like any branch of the law, can be extremely opaque and even the tiniest nuance in the wording of a contract can have far-reaching implications.
 Something that might seem perfectly innocuous could lead to an unintentionally breaking a real estate contract.
 When this happens, even if it happens in goodwill, the courts may order you to take a particular action, known legally as a “specific performance” to make reparations to the seller.
 These include, but aren’t limited to, the paying of monetary damages.

 In this regard, taking on the additional cost of a lawyer now can save you a significant amount of money later on down the line.
 They can even help to work a contingency clause into the contract if you should need to back out of the purchase for any unavoidable reason.

 They can ensure a satisfactory Purchase Agreement